 Destin and Miramar Beach areas have more vacation rentals than hotels that are considered beachfront.
 If you are specifically looking for a beachfront hotel, you will have more options in Ft.
 Walton Beach/Okaloosa Island.

-One thing to keep in mind, if you stay across the bridge and plan to come into Destin for attractions, tours, and restaurants, be sure to allow EXTRA time for traffic.
-Up to 30+ minutes in addition to what the GPS says during rush hour (or if there’s an accident).
+One thing to keep in mind, if you stay across the bridge in the Ft.
+Walton Beach area, be sure to allow EXTRA time for traffic when driving to Destin.
+Up to 30+ minutes in addition to what the GPS estimates.
+Expect the unexpected.
+If you have scheduled events in Destin, you don’t want to be late and lose your reservation or non-cancellable tickets.
 This can be frustrating and costly if you miss your tour departure time.
+The tour providers will not refund your money or deposit.

 If you choose a property that is not beachfront, you will need to be close or willing to travel to a public beach.
 Some vacation rentals across the street from the beach have gates/access to their private beach.
 Be sure to find this out if you don’t want to walk a long way to a public entrance.
 There are over 13 public access points to some very beautiful beaches.
 Parking is extremely limited at most of the public beaches.
 Learn more…